 For a first grader, mindfulness practice can be defined simply as “learning how to pay attention.”

 Mindfulness has been adopted as a school-wide practice at Manitou Elementary.
-Mrs. Johnston is our resident mindfulness teacher, teaching mindfulness curriculum in many classrooms in the school throughout the year.
-Mr. Pletsch also leads mindfulness lessons in our classroom each week and supports the kids with applying mindfulness every day.
-Both Mrs. Johnston and Mr. Pletsch are trained and experienced in teaching mindfulness to children.
+I lead mindfulness lessons and practices in our classroom every day and support the kids with applying mindfulness into their daily lives.
+I am trained and experienced in teaching mindfulness to children.

 The primary goals of mindfulness practice are to improve self-awareness, emotional balance, impulse control, decision-making, and focus.
 Our practice can include mindful breathing, sitting, listening, talking, walking, thinking, working, playing… anything can be done mindfully!
 We work to form solid connections between the conscious brain and physical body, between intellectual thoughts and emotional feelings, and between the internal self and external world.
 These connections are very important for healthy human development.